 Scaling and root planing removes plaque and calculus (tartar) from a patient’s teeth.
 During the procedure, a periodontist carefully cleans the tooth’s root to remove plaque and tartar from deep periodontal pockets.
 They may also clean under the gums (subgingival) if the bacteria has spread to less visible parts of the mouth.
 Then they smooth the roots to remove any remaining toxins and bacteria.

 Crown lengthening restores decayed teeth or teeth broken below the gum line.
-When teeth cannot be restored with dental crowns or bridges, crown lengthening is the next option.
+When teeth cannot be restored with dental crowns or dental bridges, crown lengthening is the next option.
 During the procedure, a periodontist reshapes gum tissue to expose more of the natural tooth.
 Lengthening restores a “gummy smile.”

 When tooth loss occurs due to periodontal disease, dental implants commonly replace the missing tooth.
 An implant, also known as an artificial tooth root, is similar in shape to a screw.
 A periodontist surgically inserts the implant into the patient’s jawbone, which bonds with the natural bone.
 Periodontists are experts in the diagnosis, treatment, and placement of implants due to severe gum diseases.